Sign up here to get the latest scoop right in your email box.

 She stared as if she didn’t understand.
 Maybe she didn’t.
 Maybe she spoke another language.
 Maybe she’d suffered brain damage from lack of oxygen.
 Maybe—

 “Yes,” she said.
 “I can speak.”
 She was hoarse.
-She put a hand up to her throat and held it there, cupping her.
+She put a hand up to her throat and held it there.

 “What’s your name?”
 Keeping his voice pitched low, trying hard to present an unthreatening appearance, he asked again, “What’s your name?”